 Make collaboration one of your top priorities when managing a mobile workforce and your efforts will pay off in the form of both productivity and satisfaction.

-6. Manage schedules and availability with UC
+6. Manage schedules and availability with Unified Communication

 To keep your workforce together and moving quickly through tasks, consider the many UC opportunities available.
 With the right solution, employee A who is sitting in a lobby waiting for a doctor's appointment will be able to instantly see that employee B, who's at their own home office, is available to chat with a customer within the next 30 seconds, and pass an incoming message to employee B with ease.